-Trump Awarding Medal of Honor to Heroic Army Medic from Vietnam War
+Trump awarding Medal of Honor to heroic Army medic from Vietnam War

 WASHINGTON — President Donald Trump will award the Medal of Honor on Monday to a retired Army medic from Alabama who risked his life several times to provide medical care to his comrades during the Vietnam War.

 Trump will award retired Army Capt.
-Gary M. Rose of Huntsville, Alabama, the nation's highest military honor for his actions in combat.
-Trump will honor Rose for his conspicuous gallantry during a White House ceremony.
+Gary M. Rose of Huntsville, Alabama, the nation's highest military honor during a White House ceremony.

-The White House said Rose, 69, will be recognized for risking his life while serving as a medic with the 5th Special Force Group during combat operations in Vietnam in September 1970.
-Rose repeatedly ran into the line of enemy fire to provide medical care, and used his own body on one occasion to shield a wounded American from harm.
+The White House said Rose, 69, will be recognized for his gallantry while serving as a medic with the 5th Special Forces Group during combat operations in Vietnam in September 1970.
+Rose repeatedly ran into the line of enemy fire to provide medical care, and used his body on one occasion to shield a wounded American from harm.

-On the final day of the mission, Rose was wounded but put himself in the line of enemy fire while moving wounded personnel to an extraction point, loading them into helicopters and helping to repel an enemy assault on the American position.
+On the final day of the mission, Rose was wounded but put himself in the line of fire while moving wounded personnel to an extraction point, loading them into helicopters and helping to repel an enemy assault.

 As he boarded the final extraction helicopter, the aircraft was hit with intense enemy fire and crashed shortly after takeoff.
 The White House said Rose ignored his own injuries and pulled the helicopter crew and members of his unit from the burning wreckage and provided medical care until another extraction helicopter arrived.